-If a child, who is at least six but not yet 17 years old, accumulates three consecutive unlawful absences or a total of five unlawful absences, that child is classified as a truant.
+If a child who is at least six but not yet 17 years old accumulates three consecutive unlawful absences or a total of five unlawful absences, that child is classified as a truant.
 Reg.
 43-274 (B)(1).
 Once a child is classified as a truant, the child's parents and school officials have additional responsibilities to improve the child's attendance.

 - Parents must cooperate with the school intervention planning.
 This means parents should take an active role in assisting the school in identifying the reasons for the child's truant behavior. - Parents should also cooperate with any referrals made by the school in an effort to improve the child's attendance. - Parents must understand that if they refuse to cooperate with the intervention planning, Reg.
-43-274 (D) states that the district has the authority to refer the child to Family Court for truancy and requires a report be filed against the parents with DSS for educational neglect. - Educational neglect occurs only if a child is accumulating unlawful absences and the school's efforts to help the child attend regularly were unsuccessful because of the parent's refusal to cooperate. - The three-day or five overall intervention plan will include - a direct intervention conference between the student and student's homeroom teacher or regular teacher; - contact with student's parent or guardian by the homeroom or regular teacher to detera second intervention plan will be initiated.
+43-274 (D) states that the district has the authority to refer the child to Family Court for truancy and requires a report be filed against the parents with DSS for educational neglect. - Educational neglect occurs only if a child is accumulating unlawful absences and the school's efforts to help the child attend regularly were unsuccessful because of the parent's refusal to cooperate. - The three-day or five overall intervention plan will include - a direct intervention conference between the student and student's homeroom teacher or regular teacher; - contact with student's parent or guardian by the homeroom or regular teacher to determine reasons for unlawful absences and to discuss a plan to improve attendance; - documentation of the student and parent contacts, reasons for unlawful absences and methods agreed upon to resolve the causes of unlawful absences; and - documentation of referral to other school personnel or community agencies if the reasons for absences warrant this action. - If the accumulated unlawful absences increase by two more, a second intervention plan will be initiated.
 The second intervention plan requires action by representatives of the school's Student Assistance Team, including